tclendo/tiny_vm/README.md

 	1. In the frontend folder, there is a test.txt file that can be read by the quack_frontend.py file to generate an asm file.
 To generate the asm file, simply run python3 quack_frontend.py -i=hw2.qk -o=sample.asm
 	2. In the repository's home folder, run 'python3 assemble.py frontend/sample.asm OBJ/Sample.json' to generate the bytecode for the virtual machine in the OBJ directory.
 	3. To run the code, simply run 'make' and then 'bin/tiny_vm -L OBJ Sample' and then the VM will run your code!

+## HW3 Changes

+Homework 3 now has type checking and type inference, variable initialization checks, while loops, if/elif/else statements, short-circuit boolean operations, and a bunch of other cool stuff.
+The code has been refactored into multiple files, and there will probably be even more refactoring for the next sprint.
+To compile your .qk files, you MUST place them in the src/ directory.
+You must also be able to run bash scripts, and have permissions enabled for quack.
+To compile a source file, simply type

+	1. ./quack <filename>

+If you get an error saying permission denied, try running

+	1. bash quack <filename>

+Be sure to omit the .qk extension, it's not needed, and will not compile if you don't. "bash quack.sh hw3.qk" will not work, but "bash quack.sh hw3" will work.
+Also, it will automatically compile the proper object file name based on the name passed into the compiler.